-Later, a slideshow was projected onto a small screen and in that instance his listeners figured out that Rudi’s first choice of communication was through his camera lens, an extension of his heart.
+Later, a slideshow was projected onto a small screen and in that instance, his listeners figured out that Rudi’s first choice of communication was through his camera lens, an extension of his heart.
 His images came to life as those who watched became emotionally attached to his mission in life.
-To sum it up , not too many photographers captured images they wanted to forget about.
-In fact on that October afternoon, Rudi shared images that were etched in hope, hope that his experience would help his friends in need.
-Those images are still implanted in my head today.
+To sum it up, not too many photographers captured images they wanted to forget about.
+In fact, on that October afternoon, Rudi shared images that were etched in hope, hope that his experience would help his friends in need.
+Those images are still in my head today.

-Due to a lack of information, misinformation, and superstition, mental health issues are often misunderstood.
-As a result families continue to chain up their loved ones for years out of desperation, fear and loss of hope.
-They are abandoned, chained to the floor or locked up in cages – hidden from public view and any human contact.
+Mental health issues in Indonesia are often misunderstood or ignored.
+Especially when there is a lack of information, misinformation, and superstition.
+As a result, families continue to chain up their loved ones for years out of desperation, fear, and loss of hope.
+The mentally ill are then abandoned, chained to the floor, or locked up in cages hidden from public view and any human contact.
 With just one mental Hospital on the island and only 30 beds reserved for the poor, families are forced to take action into their own hands.
 But Rudi Waisnawa, Luh Ketut Suryani, and other volunteers continue to help the mental disorderly.
-Traveling from from village to village using a holistic approach.
+Traveling from village to village using a holistic approach.
 A combination of modern psychiatry, anti-psychotic drugs, Balinese spiritualism, and lots of love for humanity.

 “Passung” by: Rudi Waisnawa

 Passung is the Indonesian term for restraints or restrained.
-It is used to refer to shackles, but can also refer to being locked in a room or confined to a shed or animal cage.
-It was banned in 1977 but it is still being used anytime there is a mental disturbance in a community or village.
+It’s also a word often used for shackles, amimal cage, a shed, being locked in shackles, locked in a room , confined to a shed, or locked in a animal cage.
+Passung was banned in 1977 but still used anytime there is a mental disturbance in a community or village.
 In the villages eyes, they are protecting their loved ones and the individual.
-Without money to properly diagnose or treat the mentally disorderly, Indonesians will continue to use Passung, Shamans and traditional healers as their popular choice of healthcare .
-Mental illness is a disease that can be treated but most don’t even know they can get better through treatment.
+And without money to properly diagnose or treat the mentally disorderly, Indonesians will continue to use Passung, Shamans and traditional healers as their popular choice of healthcare .